rubinius/rubinius/web/doc/en/appendix-a-glossary.markdown

 * _method lookup or method resolution_

-  The rule is simple: Take the object located in the class slot of the object (which is not always the return value of Object#class) and begin searching.
+  The rule is simple: Take the object located in the class slot of the object (which is not always the return value of Object#class; if the object has one, it'll be the metaclass) and begin searching.

   Searching goes up the superclass chain until the superclass is nil.

   In which case, redo lookup for method_missing.
-If we fail to find method_missing, fail tragicly.
+If we fail to find method_missing, fail tragically.

                                             +-------------+
                                             |     nil     |